FREQUENTLY ASKED QUESTIONS FOR DIAGNOSTICS

 Each assay is 99-100% specific to the available sequence information (National Center for Biotechnology, NCBI), sensitive enough to detect as few as 2-10 copies of the gene, and 95-100% efficient.
 Our primer/probe sequences are checked annually to make sure we use the most up to date sequence information.
-All our diagnostic assays undergo a strict validation process including testing with positive/negative controls to confirm proper assay design.
+All our diagnostic assays undergo a strict validation process.

-Serum is a component of blood from which blood cells and coagulation factors are removed from the plasma.
-Because some pathogens invade the blood cells sending a serum sample would eliminate detection by PCR.
+Serum is a component of blood from which blood cells and coagulation factors are removed.
+Because some pathogens invade the blood cells, sending a serum sample would eliminate detection by PCR.
 To ensure that our tests yield accurate results, the DNA contained within the blood cells must be tested.
 This is why whole blood (with EDTA additive, LTT) is preferred over serum.

 We recommend freezing the sample if you need to hold it over the weekend or for longer periods of time (up to a week).
 If freezing is not an option, refrigeration can keep a sample fresh for up to five days.
 EXCEPTION: Refrigerate, DO NOT freeze, all fecal/environmental samples that will be submitted for Salmonella spp PCR.
 Our lab tests the sample directly for Salmonella and once again after a 20-hour selenite enrichment culture.
 The bacteria will be killed and will not grow in culture if freezing has occurred.

 It is up to the discretion of the veterinarian.
 While antibiotics or other various treatments will not inhibit the PCR process, there is a good chance treatment will diminish the presence of the pathogen(s) beyond the detection limit of PCR.
 If possible, a pre-treatment sample that has been kept cold (either in the freezer or refrigerator) would be preferable for diagnosis.